orthanc-mirrors/orthanc-book/Sphinx/source/plugins/indexer.rst

 without any further interaction.
 You can start Orthanc with the ``--verbose-plugins`` command-line option in order to monitor the synchronization process.

+Some remarks:

+* This plugin cannot be used together with other custom storage area plugins (such as :ref:`cloud object storage <object-storage>`).

+* Even if the folder indexer plugin is in use, you can still add other DICOM files using the :ref:`REST API <rest>` or the :ref:`DICOM network protocol <dicom-protocol>`.